What is a Credit Score?

 Any organization that lends money as a source of business uses credit scores to assess the eligibility of a borrower.
 Such organizations specifically include banks, credit card companies, fintech-based lenders, insurance companies, landlords, government agencies, and mortgage companies.

-It can be any individual or organization that seeks to lend someone money or enter into a contract that will require the other party to pay them back in a predetermined time.
+It can be any individual or organization that seeks to lend someone money or enter into a contract that will require another party to pay them back in a predetermined time.

 What is a Good Credit Score?